vtbag/utensil-drawer/.changeset/clever-jokes-bathe.md

 '@vtbag/utensil-drawer': patch
 ---

 This release features a major rewrite of mayStartViewTransition.
-No intended functional changes but cleaner strucure.
+No intended functional changes but cleaner structure.